After understanding the laws of motion, we shall study these concepts: Work, Power (Rate of doing work), and Energy.

 Therefore, the work done on the object is 50 Joules.

-Example 2: A porter lifts a luggage of 15 kg from the ground and puts it on his head 1.5 m above the ground.
+A porter lifts a luggage of 15 kg from the ground and puts it on his head 1.5 m above the ground.
 Calculate the work done by him on the luggage.

-Work done is 225 J
+Work done is 225 J.

 When a force is applied at an angle to the direction of displacement, only a part of the force causes motion.
-The formula to calculate work in such cases is: Work = Force × Distance × cos(θ)
+The formula to calculate work in such cases is: Work = Force × Distance × cos(θ).

 If the force and displacement are in the same direction (θ = 0), the formula simplifies to: Work = Force × Distance.
-This indicates that work done by a constant force is equal to the product of the force applied and the distance over which the force acts.
+This means that work done by a constant force is equal to the product of the force applied and the distance over which the force acts.

-Example 3: A box is pushed with a force of 50 N at an angle of 30° to the horizontal.
+A box is pushed with a force of 50 N at an angle of 30° to the horizontal.
 If the box moves 10 m, calculate the work done.

 Step-by-step solution: